tinyvision-ai-inc/pico-ice/Firmware/pico-ice-default/README.md

-# Default firmware for the pico-ice

-This firmware is a minimal starting point that is programmed onto the device at factory time.

-It permits to program the FPGA chip through either:

-- USB-DFU (RAM or flash), using the `dfu-util` tool.

-- USB-MSC (flash): a `pico-ice` storage device should appear.
-  Copy a `.uf2` on it and eject it.
+# pico_usb_uart

+In addition to the main USB-UART interface, used for the standard I/O (as used by `<stdio.h>`) (#0), a second USB-UART (#1) interface is created:

+- mirrors all input from the USB-UART to the FPGA as UART data,
+- mirrors back all UART data from the FPGA to the USB-UART

+Any shared I/O pins can be used.
+In this example, pins 0 and 1 are used.